 Q. Are there are other aspects of the Public Staff’s testimony with respect to which you wish to comment?

 A. Yes.
-On page 10 of its testimony the Public Staff recommends that the Edgecombe County Development Company, LLC be required to notify the Commission if the facility ceases to be required or is not obligated to meet NC Power’s identified need “for any reason…” Upon receiving such notification, the Commission is to determine whether EDC should be able to retain the Certificate of Public Convenience and Necessity.
+On page 10 of its testimony the Public Staff recommends that the Edgecombe Development Company, LLC be required to notify the Commission if the facility ceases to be required or is not obligated to meet NC Power’s identified need “for any reason…” Upon receiving such notification, the Commission is to determine whether EDC should be able to retain the Certificate of Public Convenience and Necessity.

 The Applicant is fully committed to the construction and operation of this facility for the benefit of North Carolina Power as well as the wholesale market.
-However, we feel that to subject the Applicant to the regulatory risk of loss of the Certificate after the construction of a $100 million facility “for any reason” is not reasonable.
+However, we feel that to subject the Applicant to the regulatory risk of loss of the Certificate after the construction of an approximately $100 million facility “for any reason” is not reasonable.
 Applicant would run the risk of losing its Certificate after construction if, for example, NC Power were to change hands and the successor in interest were to refuse to recognize the terms of the PPA.
 Applicant understands the Commission’s concerns, but does not feel that it should be so penalized for reasons outside of its control.
 It therefore requests that that the phrase “for any reason” be replaced by “as a result of actions taken by or on behalf of or for the benefit of the Applicant.”

 Q. Does the Applicant have any further comments or clarification regarding the Public Staff’s testimony?